 Dumfries House history:

-The Earl furnished the house with a view to attract a wife – and produce that all important heir; he furnished the house largely in the rococo style, both English and Scottish.
+The Earl furnished the house with a view to attract a wife, and produce that all important heir.
+He furnished Dumfries largely in the rococo style, both English and Scottish.
 He contacted Thomas Chippendale to help fill the rooms, and today, Dumfries holds approx 10% of the world’s Chippendale collection, with 50 pieces inside, as well as one of the finest collections of Scottish rococo furniture.

 In June 1762 Lord Dumfries married Anne Duff, a distant cousin; the marriage produced no children in the six years together, and in 1768, William, the 5th Earl, died.